broesamle/svgSVG_pipe/README.md

 Philosophy
 ----------

-`svg|pipe` not only uses SVG documents for import/export of graphical content into/from some existing stock of data.
-SVG documents are XML documents and can serve as data structures themselves.
+`svg|pipe` belongs to a series of experimental technical projects that rethink established conceptions of data and visualisation technologies; more on [visuelle-maschine.de](https://visuelle-maschine.de/index-en.html).
+SVG documents are XML documents and play a double-role as visualisation and data structure. `svg|pipe` imports/exports graphical content into/from SVG documents that serve as first order data structures themselves.

 Requirements and Installation